 All program candidates enter the program and are advised with the assumption of completing the total program (M.S.E. & Ed.S.) in the program's standard four-year sequence.
 However, under extraordinary circumstances, official university policy allows UW-River Falls graduate students to remain in "active status" for up to two years after the last enrolled course is completed (i.e., a two-year break could occur).
 In cases where two years or more of not taking classes occur, a graduate student in good standing could take courses again in their original program at UWRF, but would need to re-enter by completing a re-entry form through the Registrar's Office.
-Additional details and a re-entry application form are available at: http://www.uwrf.edu/Registrar/ReadmissionReentry.cfm.
-Additionally, officially, all graduate students could complete their UWRF graduate program courses in as many as seven years.
-However, of great importance, it must be emphasized that the approval of up to two-year break, re-entry after two or more years, and/or a seven-year time frame to complete the program would need to be approved through discussion with the program director.
-Program progress of this nature is rare, not encouraged, and would only be approved under extraordinary circumstances.
+Additional details and a re-entry application form are available on the UWRF website.

+Officially, all graduate students may complete their UWRF graduate program courses in as many as seven years.
+However, the approval of up to two-year break, re-entry after two or more years, and/or a seven-year time frame to complete the program is approved infrequently, and only through discussion with the program director.